deepaktomar2031/Loan-Decision-Service/README.md

-# Credit Decision Service
+# Loan Decision Service

-A simple service for making credit decisions based on purchase amount and total outstanding debt.
+A simple service for making loan decisions based on purchase amount and total outstanding debt.

 # Requirements